RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 The class ClapPluginWithParams has a std::vector<clap_param_info> where it stores all the parameter infos.
 The storage index in that vector *is* the index of the paramter that the host uses when requesting the plugin to fill out thet struct.
-The class has also a 'std::vector<double>' in which it stores the values of the parameters.
+The class has also a /std::vector<double> in which it stores the values of the parameters.
 In this vector, the id (*not* the index) is used to address a particular parameter.
 The ids must also be numbers in 0...N-1.
 They can be different from the indices, though.
 That means: the list of ids must be a permutation of the list of indices.
 That is